iccv2025shenzhen/iccv2025shenzhen/index.md

 ### Dynamic Location

 Shenzhen, located at the center of the Greater Bay Area with a population of 70 million in Southern China, is a dynamic city having many high-tech businesses and renowned research institutions.
-You will also have many places to visit during your stay at Shenzhen.
+You will have many places to visit during your stay at Shenzhen.
 If you are a fan of electronic gadgets, there is the world's largest marketplace -- Huaqiangbei.
-If you'd like to spend a pleasant vacation with your family, you can campaign on scenic beaches (Xiaomeisha, Xichong, Dameisha etc.).
-You may also experience the splendid China culture by visiting ancient villages and watching art performances.
+If you'd like to spend a pleasant vacation with your family, you can campaign on scenic beaches (Xiaomeisha, Xichong, Dameisha etc.) and stay in seaside luxury hotels.
+You will also enjoy the splendid China culture by visiting ancient villages and watching art performances.

 Shenzhen is such a dynamic city where the traddition and modern China converge.
 You are sincerely invited to watch a short video introducing Shenzhen.

 #### Youtube.com
 <iframe width="638" height="356" src="https://www.youtube.com/embed/kahd3KmNsOE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>